lucatume/di52/README.md

 Implementations can be redefined in any moment simple calling the `bind` or `singleton` methods again specifying a different implementation.

 ## Binding objects
-The container allows binding (using the `bind` or the `singleton` method) more than just implementations in the form of class names to take into account various scenarios where objects might be pre-existing in previous code or built in an other way; when passing binding an object that same object will be returned each time making the use of `bind` and `singleton` equivalent:
+The container allows binding (using the `bind` or the `singleton` method) more than just implementations in the form of class names to take into account various scenarios where objects might be pre-existing in previous code or built in an other way; when binding an object that same object will be returned each time making the use of `bind` and `singleton` equivalent:

 ```php
 $container = new tad_DI52_Container();